wzx123wzx/ESIS/README.md

 # Efficient Superpixel-based Seamline Detection for Large-scale Image Stitching
-A novel method for stitchig large-scale high resolution images with robust registration and efficient graph-cut.
+A novel method for stitchig large-scale high resolution images with robust registration and efficient seamline detection.
 You can find our paper [here](https://ieeexplore.ieee.org/document/10912483).
 ![image](workflow.png)

 # About Registration
-We have implemented an efficient linear affine registration optimization algorithm, but due to space limitations, it is not described in detail in this paper.
+We have implemented an efficient linear affine registration optimization algorithm, but due to space limitations, it is not described in this paper.
 It's an important pre-step for our seamline detection method, please refer to [here](https://github.com/wzx123wzx/ESIS-Registration-Part) for more details about our registration optimization algorithm.